arejasverduras/portfolio/README.md

 ![portfolio4](https://user-images.githubusercontent.com/62893479/187303687-27a95653-aacf-4bbb-b622-21e2ff6d817e.png)

 ## Usage
-Navigate to the Projects page and select a Project for more information
+Navigate to the Projects page and select a Project for more information.

 ## Project Status
 Project is:  _in progress_